Last updated

 Key features

-- Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, essential for managing campaigns and capturing leads for advertising agencies.
+• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, though can be overwhelming for smaller mid-sized agencies managing campaigns.

-- Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, helping agencies manage client relationships and close deals efficiently.
+• Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, but pricing scales significantly with team size for 20-50 person agencies.

-- Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, ensuring excellent client support and retention.
+• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, though setup complexity increases with team coordination needs.

-- Operations Hub: Syncs and automates business processes across different systems, streamlining operations and improving productivity.
+• Operations Hub: Syncs and automates business processes across different systems, though integration complexity can challenge mid-sized teams.

 Pros